urbainvaes/vim-tmux-pilot/README.md

 > # Set PILOT_BOUNDARY to 'create' for this session
 > tmux setenv PILOT_BOUNDARY create
 >
-> # Set PILOT_BOUNDARY to 'reflect' for other sessions
+> # Set PILOT_BOUNDARY to 'reflect' for this and other sessions
 > tmux setenv -g PILOT_BOUNDARY reflect
 ```